BC Bid Replacement Project

 - Engagement and planning activities to consider replacement options for BC Bid included a request for information, an OpenHub public consultation process, and a detailed business case.

-The anticipated scope for source-to-contract technology spans four modules:
+The anticipated scope for the technology will include:

 - Sourcing – a fully automated and enabled sourcing process, from document creation through submission and evaluation.